 Phase 9: Differential Equation Solver

 This phase is meant to be a more accurate representation of what you might actually do if the project problem came up in the course of your research.
-Rather than manually writing a rudimentary leapfrog algorithm, you’ll leverage existing infrastructure, taking advantage of the huge amount of time and research that others have put into fast, flexible differential equation solvers.
+Rather than manually writing a rudimentary leapfrog algorithm like we’ve been doing, you’ll leverage existing infrastructure, taking advantage of the huge amount of time and research that others have put into fast, flexible differential equation solvers.
 You’ll modify WaveSim.jl

 to replace the leapfrog algorithm with a SecondOrderODEProblem

-(or whichever “problem” you’d like) from SciML’s DifferentialEquations
+(or a different “problem” solver) from SciML’s DifferentialEquations

 package.
 Since this means a higher performance ceiling than a fixed-time-step leapfrog algorithm, it will be required to run on 2d-medium-in.wo